The Personal Self-Concept Questionnaire (PSQ) measures self-concept based on responses to 18 items, which are grouped into four categories:

 AvailabilityThe PSQ items can be found in the Goñi et al. (2011) article (see the reference below).
 The 18-items can be found in Table 1 on page 512.
 Notice the 4-items eliminated from the 22 item measure used in the first study.

-Resource Link for more tests: A – Z Test Index
+Resource Link for more tests and questionnaires: A – Z Test Index

 Goñi, E., Madariaga, J. M., Axpe, I., & Goñi, A. (2011).
 Structure of the Personal Self-Concept (PSC) Questionnaire.
 International Journal of Clinical and Health Psychology, 11, 509-522.